 2007

-The Mauldin Sports Center is opened.
+The Mauldin Sports Center opens.